 3. Tanzan Shrine: Nara’s Most Famous Autumn Spot

 Here the legendary Fujiwara discussed and planned the Taika Reformation with the man who would become Emperor Tenji.
 The shrine was thus nicknamed ‘Katarai Yama,’ meaning ‘the mountain of discussion,’ which evolved into its current name, written using the characters for ‘discuss’ and ‘mountain.’

-Within the grounds is a shrine said to be the original model for the World Heritage Nikko Tosho-gu shrine in Tochigi, along with the one-and-only existing wooden thirteen-story pagoda and 17 other impressive buildings, are all designated important cultural properties.
+Within the grounds is a shrine said to be the original model for the World Heritage Nikko Tosho-gu shrine in Tochigi, along with the one-and-only existing wooden thirteen-story pagoda and 17 other impressive buildings, all designated important cultural properties.

 During autumn, over 3000 trees bury the mountains in a red blaze, making it appear like a scene from a painting.
 Seeing the famous pagoda and shrine buildings rising out of the sea of red illuminated by the sunlight is breathtaking.

 4. Hasedera Temple: A Breathtaking Amalgamation of Autumn Color